visimp/visimp/docs/layers/WHICHKEY.md

 ### `register(binds)`

-Makes all values in `binds` available to which-key.
+Makes all values in the list passed as `binds` available to which-key.
 Each value is a bind as those described by the [`binds` layer's "Configuration" section](BINDS.md#configuration).

 ### `register_all()`

-This method ensures all keybindings are registered.
-It is also run when a new LSP layer is attached to a buffer.
+This method ensures all keybindings are registered, at the cost of duplicate registrations.
+Those will cause an innocuous warning in `:checkhealth which-key`.